huanght1997/shadowsocks-android/README.md

 * Android SDK
   - Android NDK

+### BEFORE BUILDING

+The original version, which what this repository forked from, uses Firebase to help analyze the statistics about the app.
+However, Firebase is part of Google Play Services.
+Therefore I removed Firebase and use Fabric only, though they will be the same thing soon :(

+Therefore if you want to build it by yourself you should have your own Fabric key.
+If you don't have one, get it here: [https://get.fabric.io]

+Follow the installation guide, you will be told that add something to your `AndroidManifest.xml`.
+You can see the Fabric key as the value of meta data.

+Add  one line `fabric.key=<your api key>` to `local.properties` at your root project directory.
+You can create this file by your self, but if you use Android Studio, `local.properties`should have already been generated automatically, what you should do is just appending a line to it.

 ### BUILD

 You can check whether the latest commit builds under UNIX environment by checking Travis status.